 The Erosion and Sediment Control Plan identifies best management practices (BMPs) to address potential impacts associated with implementing the Proposed Action.
 The Renewal Corporation has established, and will implement, erosion and sediment control BMPs to minimize pollution from sediment erosion caused by facilities removal and restoration activities.
-The Renewal Corporation has prepared 16 Management Plans for the Commission's review and approval as conditions of a License Surrender Order.
-These Management Plans were developed in consultation with federal, state and county governments and tribes.
+The Renewal Corporation prepared 16 Management Plans to implement the DDP, and the Commission reviewed and approved these plans as conditions of its License Surrender Order.
+These Management Plans were developed in consultation with federal, state, and county governments and tribes.